St. Basil’s Cathedral and the Triumph of Ivan the Terrible

 Born in 1530, Ivan IV had a tortured childhood.
 His father, the Grand Prince of Moscow, died when he was three and his mother when he was eight.
 After the death of his mother (who many believe was poisoned), a group of noblemen took charge of Ivan’s upbringing.
 These noblemen – the Boyars – terrorized and harassed Ivan, attempting to cow him into submission.
 That ended when Ivan turned 13 and ordered the worst of his tormentors arrested and fed to a pack of wild dogs.
 Though brutal, the act proved decisive in establishing his supremacy and securing his throne.

 After assuming the throne, Ivan immediately began work to make this vision a reality.
 He began by looking east.
 For over a hundred years, Moscow had been fighting wars with the Khanate of Kazan (an Islamic successor state to the Mongol Golden Horde).
 Ivan was determined to end it.
-He worked to isolate the Khanate diplomatically and, once that was achieved, led an army of 150,000 soldiers against it.
+He worked to isolate the Khanate diplomatically and once that was achieved, led an army of 150,000 soldiers against it.
 His army quickly fought its way to the city of Kazan, besieging it in late August 1552.

 Painting of Ivan the Terrible triumphantly entering Kazan after his successful conquest of the city.
 Painting by Pyotr Korovin.